Saamliu/Saamliu/README.md

 - 👋 Hi, I'm Samuel Liu.
 - 🏫 I am a recent undergraduate student from an unknown university.
-- 💻 The program code is 080906, and yes, the Digital Media Technology program under the Computer Science category.
+- 💻 The major code is 080906, and yes, the Digital Media Technology program under the Computer Science category.
-- 😒 *Don't ask me what this major is, in a word, a combination of computer technology and design.*
+- 😒 *Don't ask me what this major is, in a nutshell, a combination of computer technology and design.*
 - 🎯  My current goal is a job search.
 I am eager to apply my skills and knowledge to contribute to a dynamic team.
 - 💪 I am well aware that I am a blank sheet of paper and I hope to use this platform to document my growth.
 - 🧐 What kind of personality am I?
 I think telling you my mbti personality type will give you a basic impression.
 INFJ, seems like a good one?